 Anime remakes are not all too common, but it often surprises me what kind of shows end up getting a second chance.
 That remains true to this very day with remakes like Shaman King, but even in the old days we’d see productions like Dirty Pair Flash.

 Nowhere is this impact more noticeable than in the protagonists.
 There was a lot about Yuri and Kei that I enjoyed.
-They were two cool, sexy women who worked well together, had great chemistry, and were perhaps the most skilled operatives the WWWA had, in spite of their bad habit of causing collateral damage wherever they went.
+They were two cool, sexy women who worked well together, had great chemistry, and were perhaps the most skilled operatives the WWWA had; their bad habit of causing collateral damage wherever they went aside.
 Flash retains and doubles down on them being sexy, but otherwise completely flips the setup around.

 Yuri and Kei are now two incompetent rookies at the WWWA, who also completely hate each other.
 Yuri is a workshy sloth who is more concerned about her dates than saving the world and Kei is an unreasonable hothead whose only actual skill—marskmanship—is self-sabotaged by a gun she has completely ruined by installing too many modifications.
 Most of their dialogue together descends into pointless screaming and they are so incompatible that they frequently end up endangering or even betraying each other throughout the series.